MangeshJ10603/AR_shop_App/README.md

 ## Use this application :

-1. You can download the [APK](https://drive.google.com/file/d/1jXiykk2tw-S18ywyPzSPNj8OBwTRiybX/view?usp=sharing), and then install it (you might have to enable installation from unknown sources).

-2. Or you can clone the repository and import in Android Studio to see the code + build the APK.
+1. You can clone the repository and import in Android Studio to see the code + build the APK.